 If your house is very hot and suffers from dry air, using a humidifier can help to ensure the tree receives enough moisture and remains healthy and fruiting.

-Heavily fruiting trees like the Eureka use up a lot of energy and are always hungry as a result.
-They appreciate organic matter being added to their soil and having a bi-annual feed with fertilizer that is specifically designed for citrus trees.
+Heavily fruiting trees like the eureka use up a lot of energy and are always hungry as a result.
+They appreciate organic matter added to their soil and having a bi-annual feed with fertilizer that is specifically designed for citrus trees.